barryanders/grav-plugin-blackhole/README.md

 The **⚫ Blackhole** Plugin is for [Grav CMS](http://github.com/getgrav/grav).

-If this plugin helps you, please [send a thank you in the form of a donation.](https://barrymode.com/give/)

 ## Description

 Why Blackhole?
 Grav is a space term, so I think this plugin should follow suit.
 Time stops at the event horizon of a black hole, which is exactly what this plugin does to your website.
 It freezes it in a state.
 By Increasing **grav**ity to infinity you get a **static** black hole, or in this case you generate a **static** html copy of your **Grav** website.